6639835/X-Plane-Airway-Extract/README.md

 The tool will log warnings about missing area codes and skip those route segments.
 Check your CSV for typos or verify that the waypoints exist in your X-Plane navigation data.

 ### Can I use this with older X-Plane versions?
 Yes!
-The tool is compatible with X-Plane 11 and 12, as long as you have the appropriate `earth_fix.dat` and `earth_nav.dat` files.
+The tool is compatible with X-Plane 11 and 12, as long as you have the appropriate reference files.

-### How large a CSV file can I process?
-The tool has been tested with CSV files containing over 10,000 route segments.
-Processing time depends on your computer's specifications, but it's typically very fast.
+### How does the region filtering work?
+The tool checks the area codes of both endpoints of each airway.
+If both endpoints are in the filtered regions (e.g., Chinese airspace), the airway is removed from the output.

+### What is X-Plane Extract Supplement.py?
+This is a companion script that provides additional functionality for extracting and processing X-Plane navigation data.
+It works alongside the main X-Plane Airway.py script.
+The Supplement offers a more streamlined process that can directly modify your earth_awy.dat file in a single operation - filtering out airways from specified regions (like Chinese airspace) and adding new routes from your CSV data.
+This provides an easier workflow for users who want to update their navigation data without creating intermediate files.

 ## 👥 Contributing